MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/rsat/rsat-install-configure.md

 #### If you have no Remote Desktop access to the server

 If your test environment doesn't allow for Remote Desktop access, follow these steps to configure the environment to trust the RSAT connection.
-An environment might not allow for Remote Desktop access if, for example, it's a UAT or higher-tier sandbox environment deployed [self-service](../../deployment/infrastructure-stack.md).

 1. Create the RSAT authentication certificate by using the **New** button in the RSAT settings dialog box, as described earlier in this topic.
 2. Open a support request, and provide the following information to the support engineer: